-During last week IMO Pollution Prevention and Response sub-committee meeting, progress is made in bringing the Arctic heavy fuel oil ban forward, but a faster timeline is needed as the regulation will only come into effect in 2029.
+During the IMO Pollution Prevention and Response sub-committee meeting in Feb, progress is made in bringing the Arctic heavy fuel oil ban forward, but a faster timeline is needed as the regulation will only come into effect in 2029.
 Lee Kok Leong, executive editor, Maritime Fairtrade, reports

 Environment NGOs and Indigenous Groups cautiously acknowledged progress by the International Maritime Organization (IMO) and its Member States, in agreeing on a draft regulation on heavy fuel oil (HFO) use and carriage in the Arctic, but denounced the inclusion of loopholes in the text that mean the ban will not come into effect until 2029, leaving the Arctic exposed to the growing threat of HFO spills for close to another decade.

 The draft will be forwarded for approval to a meeting of the Marine Environment Protection Committee in October 2020.
 It proposes that there will be no change in the use and carriage of HFO in the Arctic before the middle of 2024 when the regulation takes effect.
 In the meantime, a loophole in the text will allow Arctic countries to permit continued use of HFO by their vessels.

 A second loophole means that ships with double hulls or protected fuel tanks will also be able to carry and use HFO as fuel until 2029.
 In addition, there was further delay on an action to reduce black carbon emissions from shipping that will affect the Arctic, despite the IMO and its Members working on this issue for nine years.